 Title to real estate may pass to a surviving property owner:

-- In California, a title held as community property with the right of survivorship, the surviving spouse receives the property.
+- In California, a title is held as community property with the right of survivorship, the surviving spouse receives the property.

 People get entitled to receive the proceeds of an investment account, retirement accounts, and brokerage accounts if they are the named beneficiary.